draft

 Due to the projects location, which is directly adjacent to the international border with Mexico and the Department of Homeland Security (DHS) border wall, this venture will incorporate DHS tactical infrastructure requirements and coordination with the DHS to design and construct a bollard wall as part of the floodwalls.

-The major construction efforts include, but are not limited to, preparing right-of-way, removing/stockpiling existing excavated material, levee widening, erosion control, installing two new sections of floodwall with bollard walls, construction of floodwall foundations, completing construction of an existing gate well structure, backfilling, and grading of levee embankment material, installing aggregate roadway surface, removal and replacement of chain link fencing, and revegetation.
+The major construction efforts included preparing right-of-way, removing/stockpiling existing excavated material, levee widening, erosion control, installing two new sections of floodwall with bollard walls, construction of floodwall foundations, completing construction of an existing gate well structure, backfilling, and grading of levee embankment material, installing aggregate roadway surface, removal and replacement of chain link fencing, and revegetation.